IPsec - Roadwarriors IKEv2 EAP-MSCHAPv2

 Note

-It is currently not possible to use IPv6 as outer tunnel transport address.
+• When using OPNsense 24.1 or below it is currently not possible to use IPv6 as outer tunnel transport address.
 IPsec requires UDP encapsulation of ESP packets for most mobile clients.
-UDP encapsulation and decapsulation for IPv6 is currently unsupported by the FreeBSD 13.2 Kernel.
+UDP encapsulation and decapsulation for IPv6 is unsupported by the FreeBSD 13 Kernel.

 Warning